mattjhayes/PlantUML-Examples/docs/Styles/themes.md

 [<-Home](../../README.md)

-There are built-in themes in PlantUML that can be applied to your diagram
+There are now built-in themes in PlantUML that can be applied to your diagram

 See https://plantuml.com/theme